Alcohol and anxiety - what is the connection?

 Alcohol and anxiety - can drinking alcohol contribute to or worsen anxiety?

 When it comes to alcohol and anxiety, alcohol may initially reduce your fears, lower your stress levels and take your mind off any troubles.
-However, drinking alcohol, especially heavily and over a long period of time, can increase your anxiety by reducing your levels of serotonin and other brain chemicals, which are already low in anxious and depressed people.
+However, drinking alcohol, especially heavily and over a long period of time, can increase your anxiety and worsen any other mental health conditions by reducing your levels of serotonin and other brain chemicals, which are already low in anxious and depressed people.

 If you have been drinking alcohol - particularly in excess – this can lead to increased anxiety the next day.